JU-HuaY/R-DTI/README.md

 Data_process:

 The original data is first processed by the code document "Predata.py";

-Then we can use "data_split_name.py" to split the data sets;

-After that, we can run main.py.
+Then, we can run main.py.
 This file will also import "merge.py" and "model.py";

 The only thing we have to do is to write the data protocols and the save path;